I myself run a couple of servers on Debian

 And offcourse you can run these lines under screen as well.

-What I do know is that the above written startup lines and cvar's work good.
-If you have any problem with setting up such a server you can contact me using the forum.
+The above written startup lines and cvar's work good for Counter-Strike 1.5.
+If you have any problems or questions you can contact me using the forum.